Wooden Feature Accent Wall

 I'll give hubs 99% of the credit as he was the mastermind behind it.
 After finding a similar design, I showed hubs and he put the miter saw to work!

-Side note, if you want hubs to be crafty and he shows interest, then buy him a miter saw.
+Side note, if you want your spouse to be crafty and he shows interest, then buy him a miter saw.
 I promise this will encourage him to get started.
 I bought him the DEWALT DWS780 12-Inch Double Bevel Sliding Compound Miter Saw, and if you are feeling really nice you can add in the DEWALT Miter Saw Stand, Heavy Duty.
 You could also do this yourself as I'm all about empowering women with power tools, but I had too many other projects to work on at this time to get everything ready for baby's arrival, so delegated the calculations and sawing to hubs!

 This budget-friendly feature wall transforms any room in the house and creates quite the statement with a dark moody color.
 Whether it's a nursery, master bedroom, dining room, stairway, entryway, or living room, this wall will make quite the impact.
 We knew we wanted to create a fun, unique accent wall to feature in our home, so when we found out the news of baby boy being born into this world, we knew just the space!